BitCore (BTX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BitCore Historical Price

-According to the latest data gathered on BitCore live price page, the current price of BitCore is 0.066209USD.
-The circulating supply of BitCore(BTX) is 19.75M BTX , giving it a market capitalization of $1.31M.
+According to the latest data gathered on BitCore live price page, the current price of BitCore is 0.067816USD.
+The circulating supply of BitCore(BTX) is 19.76M BTX , giving it a market capitalization of $1.34M.

 The BitCore Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BTX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.